Updated: Oct 5, 2021

-Choosing fashion brands that care about our planet, when updating your wardrobe, can make a huge impact on existing environmental, social and labor practices, and help put an end to animal cruelty.
+Choosing sustainable fashion brands that care about our planet can make a huge impact on existing environmental, social and labor practices, and help put an end to animal cruelty.
 After all, how we spend our money dictates what kind of businesses and products will survive and which will become a thing of the past.

 Surveys report that people feel great about being a part of the eco-friendly movement, unless it becomes too inconvenient or forces them to walk around wearing a paper bag.